(This post may contain affiliate links. Find more info in my disclaimer.)

 The monastery was built into a cliff- face in the 17th Century and the founder, now a saint, still lies in the monastery.
 You can visit St Vasilije's bones inside a small room inside.
 There's usually a queue at the entrance and a monk watches over the worshippers.

-Read our guide if you'd interested in visiting Ostrog.
-We have detailed information about the customs you'll need to respect when you go there.
+Read my guide if you're interested in visiting Ostrog.
+I have detailed information about the customs you'll need to respect when you go there.

 So as you can see, it's actually very easy to experience the beautiful mountains of Montenegro, even if you're limited with time.